Zhongrui-Cao/Atmospheric_Scattering/README.md

 ## Animation generation

 To generate animation, I wrote a python script to read in and modify the xml data, then output hundreds of scene files.
+I also used the python script to render the scene files one by one to produce .exr images.
+In the end, I used DaVinci Resolve 8 to put the image sequence together to form a video.
+I used the built in Loop Up Tables to tone map the exr image.
+The LUT I used is "Linear to DMI".
 I rendered the transition from sunrise to sunset and also sealevel to space.
 You can take a look at them on youtube:
 Time lapse: https://youtube.com/shorts/O2V1U5Pif4w